yurigurlie207/household-task-manager-rails/README.md

 - cookies (does this need to be part of this app?), i think my session id is sufficient
 - styling

+11/24/20
+Finished edit/delete for tasks
+Put in form partial for task

+11/25/20
+Let's put in form partials for subtasks as well.